sravyaysk/vitaFlow/README.md

 ## Proposed Solution

-**Data Science wisdom comes only through failed experimentation - Damian Mingle**
+> **Data Science wisdom comes only through failed experimentation - Damian Mingle**

 The thought process is to come up with following modular components which then can be then glued through
 configuration:

  - Data Collection and Cleansing
  - Dataset modules with pre-processing modules
  - DataIterator modules (backed by [TF Data](https://www.tensorflow.org/guide/datasets))
- - Tensorflow Models (backed by [Estimators](https://www.tensorflow.org/guide/estimators))
+ - Tensorflow Models (backed by [TF Estimators](https://www.tensorflow.org/guide/estimators))
- - A Engine to run the models
+ - An Engine to run the models
  - Tensorflow model serving using [TFLite](https://www.tensorflow.org/lite/)
     - Web app
     - Mobile